 This mountain is a high altitude mountain and extremely steep.
 While you can go to Mount Kenya on your own to keep some money in your pocket, it is a serious mountain and comes with serious consequences.
-Altitude sickness occurs here often, so acclimatization must be taken seriously.
-If you are not an experienced trekker, you have two options that can help you on this hike, by hiring a guide, or getting full coverage with a guide, porter, and transport.
-If you have the experience of hiking in high altitudes, you can do this hike entirely self-guided.
+Altitude sickness occurs here often, so proper acclimatization is serious.
+If you are not an experienced trekker, you have two options that can help you on this hike, by hiring a guide or getting full coverage with a guide, porter, and transport.
+If you are experienced in high altitudes, you can do this hike entirely self-guided and it is incredibly rewarding.

-Mount Kenya is roughly 3 hours North of Nairobi.
-Take a private car, or a Matatu (350 shillings) to Naro Moru or Nanyuki depending on your route.
+Mount Kenya is roughly 3 hours north of Nairobi.
+You can hire a private car or take the public matatu (350 shillings) to Naro Moro/Nanyuki depending on your route.
 Nanyuki is a bigger town and will be easier to arrange everything if going without a guide, yet you can still get everything done from Naro Moru.
 Nanyuki is the start to the popular Sirimon Route, while Naro Moru is the start to the Naro Moru route.

 Where to Stay